google/cel-go/README.md

 complexity.

-CEL evaluates linearly with respect to the size of the expression and the input being evaluated.
+CEL evaluates linearly with respect to the size of the expression and the input being evaluated when macros are disabled.
 The only functions beyond the built-ins that may be invoked are provided by the host environment.
 While extension functions may be more complex, this is a choice by the application embedding CEL.

 But, why not WASM?
 WASM is an excellent choice for certain applications and is far superior to embedded JavaScript and Lua, but it does not have support